Anupamaverma11/walmart_sales/README.md

      - Profit margin analysis by branch and category.
    - **Documentation**: Keep clear notes of each query's objective, approach, and results.

-### 10. Project Publishing and Documentation
-   - **Documentation**: Maintain well-structured documentation of the entire process in Markdown or a Jupyter Notebook.
-   - **Project Publishing**: Publish the completed project on GitHub or any other version control platform, including:
-     - The `README.md` file (this document).
-     - Jupyter Notebooks (if applicable).
-     - SQL query scripts.
-     - Data files (if possible) or steps to access them.

----

 ## Requirements

 - **Python 3.8+**